St. Mary of the Plains College

 St. Mary of the Plains College was a four-year liberal arts college in Dodge City, Kansas, United States that closed in 1992.
+It was located on the north side of Dodge City, next to Highway 50.

 History

 Soule College

 The roots of St. Mary of the Plains can be found in Soule College, which opened in 1888 to a gala celebration.
 Hopes for higher education in western Kansas were dashed by the economic depression of the 1890s.
 Unable to get the college off the ground, in 1903 the Presbyterians sold the institution to the Methodist Church.
 The Methodists had no better luck.
 The college was closed and the property put up for sale.

 Re-opening

 In 1912, John Hennessy, then Bishop of Wichita, visited Dodge City and viewed the defunct campus of Soule College.
 Thinking that the campus would make an appropriate Catholic boarding school for young girls, Hennessy purchased the land and buildings for $8,500.
 In 1913 Bishop Hennessy brought the Sisters of St. Joseph to Dodge City in order to operate a Catholic academy for day students and boarding students.
 Bishop Hennessy chose the name “St. Mary of the Plains Academy” and officially opened the school in September 1913.
 The academy was a boarding school for both grade school and high school students and also accepted day students through 1917.

 Operating a boarding school in Western Kansas, where the population was sparse, was never easy, but the academy struggled on and survived through the Great Depression.
 On May 10, 1942, however, disaster struck.
 A tornado blew through the campus and destroyed the buildings.
 There were no human casualties, but the buildings were beyond repair.